The Trainer Renewal of Certification was agreed by the DDPI Board on 15th October 2018

 4(ii).
 Providing continuing evidence of a good level of skill in the teaching, modelling and facilitating of DDP core principles and practices in Level One and Level Two Trainings

-Over the four-year renewal period it is required that Trainers provide evidence to the DDPI Board Certification, Renewal and Appeals Committee of the three following renewal elements:
+Over the four-year renewal period it is required that Trainers provide evidence to their DDP Renewal Consultant of the three following renewal elements:

 - An overall good level of skill in the teaching, modelling and facilitating of DDP Core principles and practices.
 To this end it is mandatory that you keep all participant evaluations from Level One and Level Two trainings that you have facilitated over the four-year renewal period.
 The DDPI Board, as part of quality assurance, reserves the right to contact all the participants from a Level One or Level Two training to request an independent evaluation.
 You will be informed that this is going to happen prior to the course commencing.